 The NFL (National Football League) utilizes the Wonderlic Cognitive Ability Test as part of the drafting process during the NFL Scouting Combine.
 The NFL Combine is a week-long event that takes place each February, during which time college football players are tested on the field and on paper in order to be drafted to the NFL.

 While the players’ skills on the field are important, prior to being drafted coaches also want to know the players’ capacities for thinking.
 NFL candidates take the Wonderlic Test prior to showing their skills on the football field.

-The Wonderlic scores provide scouts, coaches, general managers, etc. with information regarding players’ decision making abilities.
-Quick decision making abilities is important on the football field and may be crucial to winning games and leading teams to the Superbowl.
+The Wonderlic scores provide scouts, coaches, general managers, etc. with information regarding players’ decision-making abilities.
+Quick decision-making abilities are important on the football field and may be crucial to winning games and leading teams to the Superbowl.
 However, a player’s performance on the NFL Wonderlic test is not necessarily an indicator as to whether or not they will be drafted.

 **Most teams prefer a quarterback with a score no lower than a 21

 Every year college football players are invited to attend the week-long NFL Scouting Combine, where they perform mental and physical assessments.
 NFL coaches, general managers, and scouts observe the players at the NFL Combine in order to select players for the NFL draft.
 A player’s performance during the NFL Combine may affect their draft status, salary, and NFL career.

 Players can expect to encounter a variety of assessment tests.